sellenth/quoridor3d/README.md

 - [ ] unify naming of walls/fences
 - [ ] unify style of function casing
 - [ ] lint this thing
-- [ ] make cursor movement relative to camera's front
 - [ ] factor out board operations into new class
 - [ ] allow spectators
+- [ ] different color for wall cursor
+- [ ] better indicator for when it's your turn
+- [ ] make cursor movement relative to camera's front
+- [ ] pick character color